 The problem can come when we stop thinking and simply rely and accept what is published on the internet and as a result we run the risk of becoming subservient to the technology.

-Keep in mind the Internet of Things (IoT) really is thing-Internet Thing (IaT).
+Keep in mind the Internet of Things (IoT) really is a thing-Internet a Thing (IaT).
 We should aim to adopt it and leverage the good it can / should do for our business and our customers rather than being mesmerised by its perceived power, (power we fulled it with), to do a lot of ‘things’, some of which may not be as relevant to your business or of benefit to your customers.

 It’s all about the customer – how can you use digital technology to add value to your customer